mkn8rn/SharpClaw/docs/Core-API-documentation.md

 (Submit, GetById, Approve, Stop, Cancel, Pause, Resume) so callers receive up-to-date token usage without a separate round-trip.
 List and summary endpoints omit it.

-#### Two-pass segment lifecycle (SlidingWindow mode)

-In the default `SlidingWindow` mode, segments go through a two-pass
-lifecycle:

-1. **Provisional** — emitted as soon as the segment passes the dedup pipeline (within one inference tick, ~2 s). `isProvisional: true`.
-   The text may shift slightly in later inference passes.

-2. **Finalized** — once the commit delay (2 s) confirms the segment, a second event is pushed with the same `id`, updated `text` / `confidence`, and `isProvisional: false`.
-Consumers should replace the provisional version in-place.

-3. **Retracted** — if a provisional segment is not confirmed within twice the commit delay (likely a hallucination), it is deleted and a tombstone event is pushed with the same `id`, empty `text`, and `isProvisional: false`.
-Consumers should remove it.

-In `StrictWindow` mode all segments are final on first emission (`isProvisional` is always `false`).

-#### Deduplication pipeline (non-timestamped API responses)

-When the STT API returns the full window as a single text blob without per-word timestamps (e.g. `gpt-4o-transcribe`), the orchestrator uses a multi-layer dedup pipeline to extract genuinely new content:

-1. **Text diff (`RemoveOverlap`)** — compares the current API response against `previousWindowText` (the last response that produced new content):
-   - *Containment check* — if the current text is a word-level subset of the previous text, it is already-seen content and is skipped.
-     Uses strict matching for short sequences (< 10 words) and 10% fuzzy tolerance (floor) for longer ones to catch minor Whisper hallucinations like "a" → "the".
-   - *Suffix-prefix overlap* — finds the longest suffix of the previous text matching a prefix of the current text, and returns only the tail that is genuinely new.

-2. **Context tracking** — `previousWindowText` is updated carefully:
-   - When new text **is** found: always updated to the current response.
-   - When new text is **not** found: only upgraded to a **longer** response (never downgraded to a shorter subset).
-This prevents context loss that would let already-emitted content slip through as "new" in later ticks.

-3. **Sentence splitting** — when multiple sentences accumulate as "new" in a single tick, they are split at sentence boundaries (`[.!?]` + space + uppercase letter).
-Each sentence becomes its own segment with timestamps distributed proportionally by character count across the available time span.
-This prevents multi-sentence bursts from being emitted as a single segment.

-4. **Fragment merge** — very short residuals (≤ 2 words starting with a
-   lowercase letter) from API truncation at window boundaries are merged into the most recent provisional segment rather than emitted standalone.

-5. **Emitted-text guard** — a `HashSet` tracks all emitted segment texts (normalized: trimmed, trailing period stripped, case-insensitive).
-   Any segment whose text was already emitted is skipped at emission time.
-This catches Whisper hallucination replay where the API regurgitates the entire transcript history as if it were new speech.

-6. **Timestamp guard** — segments whose `absEnd ≤ lastSeenEnd` are skipped to prevent backward-looking duplicates.

 ---